 Just kidding.
 This method saved us a ton of money, $950 to be exact.
 Since we put in 12 raised beds, that would have been a huge amount of cubic feet to fill!

-As for boundaries and barriers to wildlife, below is an example of our proposed garden set up.
+As for boundaries and barriers to wildlife, below is an example of our garden set up.
+Remember, we are on five acres - by no means do you need to create a garden fortress like this!

 To check out how we made it happen and learn how to fence in your own organic garden, click here to read all about it.

 The next post in our series covers everything you need to know to get started with planting your organic garden.
-Stay tuned!
+My favorite part of gardening (well ... second to harvesting and eating)!

 4. The Small Scale Poultry Flock